 Risk of rupture is proportional to the size of the aneurysm.

 Diagnose using ultrasonography or abdominal CT; for unruptured aneurysms, CT angiography or magnetic resonance angiography can more precisely characterize aneurysm size and anatomy.

 Ruptured AAAs require immediate open surgery or endovascular stent grafting; even then, mortality is high.

-Elective surgical repair is recommended for aneurysms > 5 to 5.5 cm and for those that are rapidly enlarging or causing ischemic or embolic complications.
+Elective surgical repair is recommended for aneurysms > 5 cm in females, for those > 5.5 cm in males, and for those that are rapidly enlarging or causing ischemic or embolic complications.